 The second priority was to build a top-tier music program.
 Why?
 The dedication and discipline needed to master orchestral music carries over to other academic pursuits.
 The district had been recruiting top music teachers and building curricula, and IPEF helped by purchasing non-curricular items – from pianos to stage lights.

-IPEF also took over sponsorship of the Fine Arts Fair – IPSD204’s annual celebration of student musicians.
-The first Fine Arts Fair was held in 1987, in a tent behind Brookdale Elementary, and featured performances by an estimated 200 students.
+IPEF also took over sponsorship of the Fine Arts Fair – IPSD204’s annual celebration of student musicians and artists.
+The first Fine Arts Fair was held in 1987, in a tent behind Brookdale Elementary, and featured performances by and visual arts of an estimated 200 students.

 Years of Growth

 The 1990s and early 2000s were years of rapid growth for IPSD204 and the IPEF.
 The investment in music education bore fruit – district programs were recognized for their excellence, winning the first of an eventual 16 Grammy Signature awards.
 IPEF funded a new Artist-in-Residence program, high school holiday concerts, and the Fine Arts Festival, which grew to include displays of visual art from all grade levels.

 IPEF also instituted ‘mini-grants’ – gifts to teachers for supplies and instructional tools beyond standard curricula.
 Mini-grants evolved to today’s Teacher Innovation Grants.

 One teacher’s idea for an innovative program was so exceptional, that IPEF funded it for 10 years.
 Award-winning biology teacher Elaine Modine immersed her students in actual DNA research.
 This after-school ‘genetics club’ interfaced with University researchers and paved the way for IPSD204’s growing emphasis on extracurricular STEM programs.